 Soils.
-Soil surveys have been prepared by the United States Department of Agriculture - Natural Resources Conservation Service (NRCS) for the counties encompassing Mark Twain Lake (Ralls and Monroe, MO Counties).
+Soil surveys have been prepared by the United States Department of Agriculture - Natural Resources Conservation Service (NRCS) for the counties encompassing

+Mark Twain Lake (Ralls and Monroe, MO counties).
 Engineering as well as other land use interpretations for each soil unit encountered in the respective counties are included in these soil surveys.
 The predominant soil units within the project area are the Armstrong-Leonard Association and the Goss-Gorin-Lindley Association.
 The soils of the area present several problems.
-They are erosive particularly when the shoreline of the lake is subjected to periods of high water combined with windy conditions; bank erosion and caving can occur.
-Many of the soil deposits are in an area of glacial origin, and include rocks and boulders of large to moderate size at or immediately beneath the ground surface.
+They are erosive particularly when the shoreline of the lake is subjected to periods of high water combined with windy conditions.
+Many of the soil deposits are in an area of glacial origin and include rocks and boulders of large to moderate size at or immediately beneath the ground surface.
 These conditions can complicate foundation and utility trench design and placement.
+Soil survey of Marion and Ralls Counties, Missouri, USDA, 1984

-2.8 RESOURCE ANALYSIS (Level 1 Inventory Data)
+2.8 RESOURCE ANALYSIS

 Wildlife Resources.
-The wildlife species known or expected to occur on the Mark Twain Lake area are those common to the region in general.
-The land and its plant association support an upland game population, predators and a variety of non-game mammals and birds.
-Although the project is located in the Mississippi Flyway, the major flights of waterfowl normally pass down the Mississippi to the east and the Grand River to the west.
-There are; however, sufficient numbers of waterfowl using the lake to have a huntable population.
-Some "threatened" or "rare and endangered" species do occur in the area; these are discussed in Section 2.8.3 and Table 2-1.
+The wildlife species known or expected to occur on the Mark Twain Lake area are those common to the region.
+The land and its plant association support an upland game population, and a variety of non-game mammals and birds.
+Although the Project is located in the Mississippi Flyway, the major flights of waterfowl normally pass down the Mississippi to the east and the Grand River to the west.
+There are sufficient numbers of waterfowl using the lake to sustain recreational pursuit.
+Some "threatened," or "rare and endangered" species do occur in the area.
+These species are represented in Table 2-2 and 2-3.

-Land management procedures on public lands benefit many of the species present and attract other species to the area.
-Such procedures are beneficial to songbirds, game birds, and mammals.
-Trees and shrubs have been and will continue to be planted to provide nesting cover and food for all wildlife species.
+Land management activities on public lands benefit many of the species present and attract other species to the area.
+These activities are beneficial to songbirds, game birds, and mammals.
+Trees and shrubs have been and will continue to be planted for reforestation purposes, to provide nesting cover and food for all wildlife species.
 Wildlife food plots varying in shape, size and species composition are planted in areas to increase available foods for wildlife.
-Succession control in the form of mowing, disking, and prescribed fire eliminates woody plants while providing diversity among herbaceous plants, in contrast to adjacent untreated areas.
+Succession control in the form of mowing, disking, pesticide application, and prescribed fire eliminates woody plants while providing diversity among herbaceous plants, in contrast to adjacent untreated areas (Figure 2-6).
 Nest boxes provide additional nesting spaces for wood ducks, purple martins, house wrens, tree swallows, bluebirds, bats, and squirrels.
-Together, the private farms and the public wildlife areas provide a proper balance of food and cover for wildlife over much of the project.
-Areas that are in the agricultural lease program provide additional food and cover for wildlife species.
+Together, the private farms and public wildlife areas provide a proper balance of food and cover for wildlife over much of the project.
 Civic and private organizations in partnership with the Corps of Engineers assist in the development of structures beneficial to all wildlife on public lands.

 Project management practices will be used to maximize the support value of the project for fish and wildlife production, while at the same time maximizing recreational opportunities for hunters and fishermen.
-Waterfowl management objectives will be fully coordinated with other agencies and should be consistent with the North American Waterfowl Management Plan.
-The lake's future potential for commercial fishing activity should not be over-looked.
-The Corps monitors the lake's water quality, and alerts regulatory authorities of identified sources of contamination and of the need for implementing rectifying measures to control such pollution.
+Waterfowl management objectives are fully coordinated with other agencies and are consistent with the North American Waterfowl Management Plan.

-Fish Resources.
-The impoundment of Mark Twain Lake has caused a decrease in fast-water adapted fish species, and an increase in slow-water adapted fish species.
+Fisheries Resources.
+The impoundment of Mark Twain Lake caused a decrease in fast-water adapted fish species, and an increase in slow-water adapted fish species.
 Species found in the lake pool include the following: black bass, white bass, black crappie, white crappie, bluegill, green sunfish, channel catfish, blue catfish, flathead catfish, walleye, and several species of minnows including common carp, several species of suckers, gars, freshwater drum, and gizzard shad.
 The tailwater downstream of the re-regulation dam yields sizable concentrations of crappie, white bass, channel catfish, flathead catfish and walleye.